imba/imba/readme.md

 - `npm install -g imba`

 ## Usage
-After installying you can call `imba --help` to see our options.
+After installing you can call `imba --help` to see our options.
 For information about the commands you call `imba compile --help`, `imba watch --help`, etc.